JoeTrubenstein/Astro-Ghost-Starter-Baldman/README.md

-# Astro Starter Kit: Basics
+# Astro Ghost Starter: Baldman

-based on the

-Based on the open source [ev0 theme](https://github.com/gndx/ev0-astro-theme) and fitted for use with a Headless Ghost instance.
+Based on the [ev0 theme](https://github.com/gndx/ev0-astro-theme) and fitted for use with a Headless Ghost instance.

 ```sh
 npm create astro@latest -- --template basics